- 2 small sweet red peppers, cut into 2-inch strips

 - Preheat broiler.
 Place the first five ingredients in a greased 15x10x1-in. baking pan.
 Toss with 1 tablespoon oil, 1/4 teaspoon salt and 1/4 teaspoon pepper.
 Broil 4 in. from heat 10-12 minutes or until vegetables are tender and begin to char, turning once.

-- Meanwhile, mix cumin, chili powder and the remaining oil, salt and pepper; rub over both sides of steak.
+- Meanwhile, mix salt, pepper, cumin, chili powder and the remaining oil; rub over both sides of steak.
 Grill, covered, over medium heat or broil 4 in. from heat 6-9 minutes on each side or until meat reaches desired doneness (for medium-rare, a thermometer should read 145°; medium, 160°; well-done, 170°).
 Let stand 5 minutes.